iaverypadberg/Spaghettinet-Training/README.md

 --output_arrays='TFLite_Detection_PostProcess','TFLite_Detection_PostProcess:1','TFLite_Detection_PostProcess:2','TFLite_Detection_PostProcess:3'
 --inference_type=QUANTIZED_UINT8
 --mean_values=128
---std_dev_values=128
+--std_dev_values=127
 --change_concat_input_ranges=false
 --allow_custom_ops
---default_ranges_min=-128
---default_ranges_max=128
+#--default_ranges_min=-128
+#--default_ranges_max=128
 ```

 ### Add metadata to the model

 * To have this model run on the tflite interpreter, it needs some metadata added to it.
 * The metadata includes labels, quantization, and othe input settings.
 * I executed this script in a TF 2.8.0 environment, and it works there.
 Im not sure about TF 1.x though.
+* The mean and std params are specified in this metadata.
+Im not sure what they should be set to for this SpaghettiNet model because this model has float output and uint8 input tensors.

 Change the file paths at the top of the script to match your file locations and names.